slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 In case you are wondering, yes this does drop **two** files on disk namely the Base64 encoded loader binary and the PE executable after converting it in the Microsoft Edge `TempState/Downloads` folder considering that you are using the default browser.

-This is the reason the script is timed to cleanup after itself and delete the Base64 downloaded file and the HTA file from disk and close the `mshta.exe` process after a set time(60 seconds after execution).
+This is the reason the script is timed to clean up after itself and delete the Base64 downloaded file and the HTA file from disk and close the `mshta.exe` process after a set time(60 seconds after execution).
 Note that you can't delete the payload binary on disk as it's a running process but a possible workaround could be to inject the _meterpreter_ code to another suitable, running Windows process once you get the shell and then attempt to delete the original payload binary.
 That way there shall be no artifacts to recover.

 I know what you are thinking, that I could have used a _Powershell_ payload for a file-less attack and avoided dropping to disks altogether.
 While _Powershell_ happened to be a very powerful tool in the arsenal of red-teamers in the past, it's slowly losing it's potential thanks to the extensive logging employed and various protection mechanisms implemented by Microsoft these days.

-Another option as you might know is to launch the shellcode via JS/VBS shellcode launcher embedded in HTA eliminating the use of the loader binary.
+Another option, as you might know, is to launch the shellcode via JS/VBS shellcode launcher embedded in HTA eliminating the use of the loader binary.
 I haven't really experimented with it but you can do so via this wonderful tool: [https://github.com/mdsecactivebreach/CACTUSTORCH](https://github.com/mdsecactivebreach/CACTUSTORCH)

-Also, feel free to explore the myriad sea of oppurtunities using MS Office phishing techniques like _VBA Macros(pretty much dead!), DDE, XLM(Macro 4.0), SYLK(Excel) etc._
+Also, feel free to explore the myriad sea of opportunities using MS Office phishing techniques like _VBA Macros(pretty much dead!), DDE, XLM(Macro 4.0), SYLK(Excel) etc._

-Okay so now that we have prepared the HTA, how are we going to serve it to the victim in a secure manner?
+Okay so now that we have prepared the HTA, how are we going to serve it to the victim?

 I made use of another lovely tool developed by [@Arno0x0x](https://twitter.com/Arno0x0x) called [EmbedInHTML](https://github.com/Arno0x/EmbedInHTML).